IsabellaSampaio/dotfiles/README.md

 This is a repository for the main configs that I use for programming and productivity.
 Here it will be possible to find my configs for vim, zsh, and other tools that I've been using

 ### Vim config
-* To set your configs on .vimrc file, you can simply copy the settings from vimconfigs.txt to your .vimrc file by entering on the command line:
+* To set your configs on .vimrc file, you can simply copy the settings from vimconfigs.txt to your .vimrc file by entering on the command line (on you your home directory):
   ```bash
   ~ cp vimconfigs.txt .vimrc
   ```